schedin/actions-runner-fat/README.md

 It tries to be compatible with the official GitHub Actions Runner image: `ghcr.io/actions/actions-runner:latest` (see [Dockerfile for actions-runner](https://github.com/actions/runner/tree/main/images)).
 This image has included most of the tools that exist in the [official GitHub Actions runner Ubuntu VM image](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md).

+The `latest` tag of this image is built weekly for latest security updates.

 ## Building the Image
 To build the container image locally: